pachyderm/docs/content/latest/deploy-manage/deploy/tracing.md

 seriesPart:
 ---

-Pachyderm has the ability to trace requests using Jaeger.
+MLDM has the ability to trace requests using Jaeger.
 This can be useful when diagnosing slow clusters.

 ![Successful Trace](/images/healthy.png)